libiyao/CSE-163-Project/README.md

-# CSE-163-Project
+# Relation_between_politic_and_economy

-This is for CSE 163 final project contributed by Bill Li and Alyssa Allums.
+This project is contributed by Bill Li and Alyssa Allums.

 Core questions this project will answer: